jianostack/jianostack.github.io/git/git.md

 `chmod a+x pre-commit`

+## force merge

-## I don’t care if there is any other conflict.
+I don’t care if there is any other conflict.
 My branch A will win.
 Always

 ```
 git checkout A